 How is a completion date chosen?

-When both contracts have been signed, the buyer’s solicitor will request the mortgage from the buyer’s lender.
-Once these funds are released, then your solicitor and the buyer’s solicitor will consult both parties and agree a completion date.
+When both contracts have been signed, the buyer's solicitor will request the mortgage from the their lender.
+Once these funds are released, then your solicitor and the buyer's solicitor will consult both of you and agree a completion date.
+However, possible completion dates are usually discussed earlier to allow services like removals to be arranged.

 Where are my title deeds?